 INTERNATIONAL ACCOUNTING Prerequisite: 610.
-Examination of accounting theory and practice from international perspective with emphasis on multinational investment, business and auditing activities and reporting problems.
+Examination of accounting theory and practice from international perspective with emphasis on multinational investment, business and auditing activities and reporting

-SELECTED TOPICS IN TAXATION 3 credits
+SELECTED TOPICS IN TAXATION 693 Prerequisites: 631.

-Prerequisites: 631.
 Provides study in contemporary issues in taxation that are not covered in current courses.

-GRADUATE INTERNSHIP IN ACCOUNTING9 a credits

-9 Prerequisites: 601, 621, 610, and 655.
-This course provides an opportunity for graduate accounting students to apply classroom instruction to practice problems in a professional working environment.
+GRADUATE INTERNSHIP IN ACCOUNTING3 credits Prerequisites: 610, and 621.
+This course provides an opportunity for graduate accounting students to apply classroom instruction to practice problems in a professional working environ-

+INDEPENDENT STUDY IN ACCOUNTING

+1-3 credits

-INDEPENDENT STUDY IN ACCOUNTING 1-3 credits (May be repeated for a total of six credits) Focus on special topics of study and research in accounting on an independent basis.
+(May be repeated for a total of six credits) Focus on special topics of study and research in accounting on an independent basis.